 |Ordnance Survey Landranger 98||Sheet Map||1:50k||BUY|

 Walk Route Description

-A walk which must be done in the second week of May and which is quite astonishing in its beauty.
+A Yorkshire Dales walk which must be done in the second week of May to enjoy the spectacular display of wild flowers.
+It is a walk with quite astonishing beauty.
 The woods, once you arrive, are like something from Rupert or Enid Blyton - endless views under coppiced hazels and age old trees of bluebells, primroses, oxlips, cowslips, white anemone, violets and orchids.
 A genuinely amazing sight.
 There are a few heart-stirring climbs along the way but nothing that a few pauses won't cure.
 Ladder stiles proliferate.